All the Creatures Were Stirring

 All the Creatures Were Stirring is a 2018 American Christmas horror comedy anthology film produced by FallBack Plan Productions and distributed by RLJE Films.
-It was written and directed by Rebekah and David Ian McKendry & produced by Morgan Peter Brown and Joe Wicker.
+It was written and directed by Rebekah McKendry and her husband David Ian McKendry & produced by Morgan Peter Brown and Joe Wicker.

 Released on December 4, 2018, the film received mixed reviews.

 Premise

 A couple attends a strange theater for a Christmas play and finds themselves watching a series of unsettling holiday horror stories.
 From ghostly figures to dark traditions, the tales reveal the chilling side of the festive season, leaving the couple questioning what they’ve stepped into.